dvddarias/telegram-requester/readme.md

 This is a `/register` command with two multiple choice parameters: `name` and `last_name`.
 After calling this command the user will be presented with a menu to choose the value each parameter will have.
 As with all parameters both values will be interpolated in the `request` object wherever `{{{name}}}` and `{{{last_name}}}` is found.

+If the value of the parameter and the name of the option are different you can specify each option as an object with `name` and `value` fields.
+For Example:

 - `confirm`: *boolean*.
 When `true` it will show a confirm dialog with all the parameter values before running the request.

 - `request`: *object*.
 This object contains all the configuration of the http request.
 All the http request options are thoroughly documented in [the requests.js options documentation](https://github.com/request/request#requestoptions-callback).
 This object can optionally include: